WebAssembly/spec/proposals/gc/MVP.md

 #### Integer references

-Tentatively, support a type of plain tagged integers.
+Tentatively, support a type of guaranteed unboxed scalars.

 * `i31ref.new` creates an `i31ref` from a 32 bit value, truncating high bit
   - `i31ref : [i32] -> [i31ref]`